 Susannah Newell Therapy

-I am an integrative therapist and registered BACP counsellor experienced in working with many issues.
-Through my work in low cost therapy services and at St. Christopher’s Hospice, I have experience working with various presenting issues.
+I am an integrative psychotherapist experienced in working with many issues.
+Through my work in private practice, low cost therapy services and at St. Christopher’s Hospice, I have experience working with various presenting issues.

-Some trainings don’t require therapists/psychologists to have therapy themselves.
-My training did and the extensive therapy I myself have had not only helps me help you, the client, but also means I know exactly what it feels like to be the client’s chair.
+Some counselling/psychology trainings don’t require mental health practitioners to have therapy themselves.
+My psychotherapy training did and the extensive therapy I myself have had not only helps me help you, the client, but also means I know exactly what it feels like to be in the client’s chair.

 Always fascinated by what makes us tick, I took up studying psychology at the earliest opportunity.
-I then worked as an Occupational Psychologist, granting me specialist experience in work-related issues.
-I later spent years in the travel industry.
-My career reflects our dual human urges to be present and understand vs. the desire to get away.
-Nowadays I go away less but enjoy travelling with my therapy clients around their inner workings and lives in order to together improve them.
+I worked as an Occupational Psychologist, granting me specialist experience in work-related issues and being in the Armed Forces.
+I later spent years in the travel industry before training and practising in psychotherapy.
+Nowadays I enjoy the privilege of travelling with my therapy clients around their inner workings and lives in order to together improve them.